-While cumin is generally recognized as safe for human consumption as a condiment and essential oil, excessive amounts of the spice could lead to heartburn, excessive belching, and nausea, as well as skin rashes when applied topically.
+While cumin is generally recognized safe when used as a condiment and essential oil, excessive amounts of the spice could lead to heartburn, excessive belching, and nausea, as well as skin rashes when applied topically.

-There is not enough reliable information regarding the safety of cumin for women who are pregnant or nursing, but the spice is traditionally believed to be an emmenagogue, inducing bleeding and premature labor.
-It is best to stay on the safe side and avoid use.
+There is not enough reliable information regarding the safety of cumin for women who are pregnant or nursing, but the spice is traditionally believed to be an emmenagogue, potentially leading to bleeding and premature labor.
+It is best to stay on the safe side and avoid use in medicinal doses.

-Cumin offers an array of vitamins and minerals which, due to the primary use of this herb as a spice, are provided mostly in trace amounts, nonetheless contributing to enrich the nutritional content of many dishes.
+Cumin's benefits go beyond its medicinal and flavoring uses.
+In fact, cumin spice offers an array of vitamins and minerals which, due to the primary use of this herb as a spice, are provided mostly in trace amounts.
+Nonetheless, they help increase the nutritional content of many dishes.

 Cumin seeds are particularly high in iron, an essential mineral that contributes to the production of hemoglobin, an oxygen-transporting protein in red blood cells.
-Appropriate levels of iron in the body optimize blood circulation, increase cognitive functioning, and decrease the likelihood of contracting cognitive disorders, such as dementia, as well as anemia related to iron deficiency.
+Appropriate levels of iron in the body optimize blood circulation, increase cognitive function, and decrease the likelihood of developing cognitive disorders, such as dementia, as well as anemia related to iron deficiency.

-Additionally, cumin provides small amounts of manganese, copper, magnesium, and calcium, along negligible portions of many other minerals and vitamins.
+Additionally, cumin provides small amounts of manganese, copper, magnesium, and calcium, along negligible concentrations of many other minerals and vitamins.

-A teaspoon of cumin seeds (2.1 g) provides 8 calories, as well as 1% of the daily value for protein and dietary fiber, respectively.
+A teaspoon of cumin seeds (2.1 g) provides 8 calories, as well as 1% of the daily value for protein and dietary fiber.

 How to Consume Cumin